Azure/azure-functions-sql-extension/README.md

 - Hit 'F5' to run your code.
 Click the link to upsert the output array values in your SQL table.
 Your upserted values should launch in the browser.
 - Congratulations!
 You have successfully created your first SQL output binding!
 Checkout [Output Binding](#Output-Binding) for more information on how to use it and explore on your own!

+## Configuration

+This section goes over some of the configuration values you can use to customize the SQL bindings.
+See [How to Use Azure Function App Settings](https://learn.microsoft.com/azure/azure-functions/functions-how-to-use-azure-function-app-settings) to learn more.

+### Trigger Binding Configuration

+#### Sql_Trigger_BatchSize

+This controls the number of changes processed at once before being sent to the triggered function.

+#### Sql_Trigger_PollingIntervalMs

+This controls the delay in milliseconds between processing each batch of changes.

 ## More Samples